emilioscy/SelectorView-Android/README.md

 # SelectorView-Android
-Android library for selecting attributes and objects in recyclerViewAdapter
+Android library for selecting attributes and objects in recyclerViewAdapter.

-For more details click the 'Wiki' tab
+For more details go to the 'Wiki' tab.